Electric driver? Go on holiday well prepared with these 7 tips

 Of course, you’ll take care of your own travel preparations.
 To give you a hand, we have listed some tips.
 This way, you can start your journey worry-free and avoid charging stress.

 Plan your route carefully, and make sure you have a clear understanding of charging points and fast chargers along the way.
-For example, using A Better Routeplanner (very suitable for EVs) or Chargemap (map with charging points in the EU).
+For example, using A Better Routeplanner (ABRP) or Chargemap (map with charging points in the EU).
+Always bear in mind that the range indicated in advance may differ from the actual range.
+This may be due to, for example, the weather and the amount of luggage you take with you.
+Want to be extra sure about your range?
+Take a look at the website of EV-database to see the range of your EV in different weather conditions.

 Do you have a layover?
 Book an accommodation with a charging station.
 When searching for an accommodation on Booking.com, you can filter on locations with charging options for electric cars.
 Try to book this through the accommodation.